LinuxLab-ESGI/Secure-GRUB-2/README.md

 ### 3. GRUB

 Here comes our famous GRUB ! :smile:
-It loads all the available operating system (Linux kernels precisly) or other boot loaders like Windows Boot Manager.
+It loads all the available operating system (Linux kernels precisely) or other boot loaders like Windows Boot Manager.
 If we don't do anything at the GRUB screen, it loads and executes automatically the default Linux kernel (vmlinuz) and initrd (inital ramdisk) images.

 > Loaded into the RAM, initrd is a file system which is used for the Linux startup process.
 It contains all the additional modules and drivers for the kernel.